 The Downside To Carrying Costs

-The lack of awareness around how much someone could end up paying in carrying costs can have a negative impact on property owners.
+Not knowing how much carrying costs are can have a negative impact on property owners.
 These costs can fluctuate with seasons, changes in property value and changes in the property.
 If you don’t account for carrying costs, they can really eat into your profit.

 Before investing, estimate all possible carrying costs and budget for them.
 If you’re flipping a property, this could look like being prepared to pay carrying costs for up to 6 months even if you suspect the property will sell sooner.
 For a rental property, these costs are ongoing for as long as you hold the property.

 Budgeting for carrying costs is a necessary part of investing in property.
-By being prepared for these costs, you can more accurately estimate how much you will profit off a real estate investment.
+By being prepared for these costs, you can more accurately estimate how much you’ll profit off a real estate investment.
 If you’re fixing and flipping, you may only have to pay these costs for a few months.
-But if you’re investing in a long-term rental property, they will be part of your monthly expenses and should be factored into the rent you charge your tenants.
+But if you’re investing in a long-term rental property, they’ll be part of your monthly expenses and should be factored into the rent you charge your tenants.

 Whether it’s for your primary residence or a “buy-and-hold” investment, start the mortgage process today with Rocket Mortgage®.